gualtierotesta/blog/docs/articles/git-crypt.md

 When someone clones the repository, the encrypted files will remain unreadable unless they have the git-crypt key.
 Without the key, they can modify, commit, and push all the other unencrypted files as usual.

-git-crypt can work in two different modes:
+Git-crypt can work in two different modes:

 * shared symmetric key
 * GPG keys